gabe0000/susnet/BuildFiles/UpdatePlaybook.md

 - Keep changes scoped to the files discussed in the session; do not roam.
 - Document assumptions; ask before making irreversible changes.
 - Public pushes are **documentation only**: no code, no logs, no credentials, no binaries, no venv/caches.
 Double-check staged files before pushing.
+- After fixes, restart services with `/home/gabe0000/restart_susnet.sh` (local only) to ensure browser/UI is current.